Skip to Main Content

 Guidance for methodologies

 A methodology is the strategy which underpins the methods which are being used for synthesizing the evidence.
-Applying sound methodologies for identifying, selecting, appraising, analyzing and determining the strength of the evidence to answer the questions posed.
+Applying sound methodologies to determine the strength of the evidence (identifying, selecting, appraising and analyzing) to answer the questions posed.

 Guidance Handbooks